jpeoples/jpeoples.github.io/src/blog/2019/12/ephemerality-bus-ticket-theory-of-genius.jinja.md

 >   Merchants](https://www.amazon.com/Attention-Merchants-Scramble-Inside-Heads/dp/0385352018)_
 >   (p.
 7)

-Even if you maintain a low-latency information diet—unplugging, meditating, reading old books in a cabin in the woods all day—central to your experience will still be a stream of consciousness that is constantly shifting.
+Even if you maintain a high-latency information diet—unplugging, meditating, reading old books in a cabin in the woods all day—central to your experience will still be a stream of consciousness that is constantly shifting.
 The experience of reading a book is in itself